Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 }
 ```

-If I want to test getHomePagePictures method in HomePage class I have no way configuring my IFormatter implementation and my PictureService.
+If I want to test the `RenderView()` method in the HomePage class I have no way of configuring my IFormatter implementation and my PictureService so they can give me expected output.
 Maybe I can try something like this:
 ``` js
 //HomePage